-Glendronach is not the best known distillery.
+Glendronach is not a distillery often seen in stores at the moment.
 It was mothballed in 1996, restarted in 2002, bought by Pernod Ricard in 2005 and put up for sale again in 2008.
-The distillery was bought by the owners of BenRiach, and we should spell GlenDronach now to make that clear (marketing dudes…).
+The distillery has now been bought by the owners of BenRiach, and we should spell GlenDronach now (with a capital D) to make that clear (marketing dudes…).

 The core range (12yo, 15yo and 18yo) was reworked and relaunched.
 Hence the name Revival for the 15 years old.